 The Woodhouse’s Toad has opposing L shaped cranial crests.

 The Eastern Narrow Mouthed Frog is found on the eastern edge of the state.
 It has a dark belly and often has a broad line down its back.

-The Western Narrow Mouthed Toad is found throughout the state.
+The Great Plains Narrow Mouthed Toad is found throughout the state.
 It has a light, unmarked belly and has no patterns and a few spots on its back.

 The Sheep Frog is found along the southern tip of the state.
 It usually has a thin line that runs down its back.
 It also has two spades on its rear legs.
 The belly has thin lines all over it.